jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 But... if you pass a clause reference to an execution control procedure the execution control CAN call the clause, but only in the context of the procedure instance that called the execution control procedure!

-Execution control procedures must call clauses in the context of a *specific call* to the clause’s procedure definition.
+Execution control procedures might call clauses in the context of a *specific call* to the clause’s procedure definition.

 Access Ways